Luis Arraez Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.3 K/9, the eighth-best in MLB.
+- The Braves pitching staff ranks seventh in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.35 team ERA ranks sixth across all league pitching staffs.
+- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.60).

-- Braves pitchers combine to allow the second-fewest home runs in baseball (17 total, 0.7 per game).
+- Braves pitchers combine to allow the fifth-fewest home runs in baseball (24 total, 0.8 per game).

-- The right-hander last appeared on Friday against the Houston Astros, when he tossed six innings, allowing no earned runs while giving up five hits.
+- The Braves are sending Elder (2-0) to the mound to make his sixth start of the season.
+He is 2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched.

-- The 23-year-old has a 1.14 ERA and 8.7 strikeouts per nine innings in four games this season, while allowing a batting average of .241 to his opponents.
+- The right-hander last pitched on Wednesday against the Miami Marlins, when he went 5 1/3 innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.